 Tableau Server has three Key Management System (KMS) options that allow you to enable encryption at rest.
-Two of these require the Server Management add-on, while a local one is available with all installations of Tableau Server.
+Two of these require Advanced Management (formerly Server Management add-on), while a local one is available with all installations of Tableau Server.

 Beginning in version 2019.3, Tableau Server added these KMS options:

 - A local KMS that is available with all installations.
 For details, see Tableau Server Key Management System.

 - An AWS-based KMS that comes as part of Advanced Management.
 For details, see AWS Key Management System.

 Beginning in version 2021.1, Tableau Server added another KMS option:

 - An Azure-based KMS that comes as part of Advanced Management.
 This is described below.

 Azure Key Vault is available as part of Advanced Management to Tableau Server beginning in version 2021.1.0.
 For more information see About Tableau Advanced Management on Tableau Server.

 If your organisation is deploying Data Extract Encryption at Rest, then you may optionally configure Tableau Server to use Azure Key Vault as the KMS for extract encryption.
 To enable Azure Key Vault, you must deploy Tableau Server in Azure.
 In the Azure scenario, Tableau Server uses the Azure Key Vault to encrypt the root master key (RMK) for all encrypted extracts.
 However, even when configured for Azure Key Vault, the Tableau Server native Java keystore and local KMS are still used for secure storage of secrets on Tableau Server.
 The Azure Key Vault is only used to encrypt the root master key for encrypted extracts.

 The key hierarchy when Tableau Server is configured with Azure Key Vault